anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

       1. A temporarily suspended Member Franchise shall have its membership rights suspended for the duration of the suspension.

 1. **Indefinite Suspension**
-      1. A Member Franchise may be placed on indefinite suspension by the Commissioner for serious or repeated violations of League rules or policies.
+      1. A Member Franchise may be placed on indefinite suspension by the Commissioner for serious or repeated violations of League Policy.
       1. An indefinitely suspended Member Franchise shall forfeit all membership rights until reinstated.
       1. Grounds for indefinite suspension may include, but are not limited to:
          1. Conduct detrimental to the objectives of the League;